nambiar/Py-EC/README.md

 To start my work on Openssl on Win10 I downloaded the Win64 OpenSSL v1.1.0h Light from the below mentioned link http://slproweb.com/products/Win32OpenSSL.html

+It only works on cygwin bash and not defualt windows 10 bash

+Checked the default commands , have to write the script once the requirements of ECC for the signature is known.

 The wrapper has been tested with all recommended SEC curves (`secp192k1`, `secp192r1`, `secp224k1`, `secp224r1`, `secp256k1`, `secp256r1`, `secp384r1`, `secp521r1`, `sect163k1`, `sect163r1`, `sect163r2`, `sect233k1`, `sect233r1`, `sect239k1`, `sect283k1`, `sect283r1`, `sect409k1`, `sect409r1`, `sect571k1` and `sect571r1`).

 Especially point addition and multiplication is way easier, as the following console example usage shows: